 If you live or work in a rural part of the Thames Valley, Country Watch can help you to receive specific crime prevention advice relating to your home, business and land.
 Get in touch for more information on joining this free scheme and the benefits on offer.

 Since we were made a Prevent Priority Area in 2013, we have been developing a Prevent delivery plan with key stakeholders.
-Work in this area is not new to Wycombe District Council, as we have been tackling terrorism and preventing violent extremism since the launch of the Prevent agenda in 2007, and we are in a strong position to move forward with the government’s refocused Prevent strategy.
+Work in this area is not new to Buckinghamshire Council, as we have been tackling terrorism and preventing violent extremism since the launch of the Prevent agenda in 2007, and we are in a strong position to move forward with the government’s refocused Prevent strategy.

 The basic aim of the Prevent delivery plan is to safeguard individuals against being drawn into terrorism and violent extremism.
 We accept that there are many factors that contribute to such vulnerability, but it is the ideological narratives that prey on these vulnerabilities that give rise to terrorism and violent extremism.

 Key to the success of the Prevent strategy is delivering joined up working with partners through the Wycombe Community Safety Strategy Group and the development of the district’s Prevent delivery plan, which demonstrates our commitment to making Wycombe district a safe and secure place to live.